chidiwilliams/nunjucks-templating-starter/README.md

 ## About

-NTS generates static HTML files from templates and compiles CSS and JS asset files.
-Supported by [Gulp](https://github.com/gulpjs/gulp) and [Nunjucks](https://github.com/mozilla/nunjucks).
+Use this tool to generate static HTML pages from templates and compiles CSS and JS asset files.

+Quickly write HTML for design screens for small projects without building a full frontend app.

+Supported by [Gulp](https://github.com/gulpjs/gulp) tasks and [Nunjucks](https://github.com/mozilla/nunjucks) templating engine.

 ## Table of Contents